Venice: Sestieri

-The historic city of Venice is divided into six areas called sestieri:
+The historic city of Venice has historically been divided into six sestieri, and is made up of a total of 127 individual islands, most of which are separated from their neighbors by narrow channels only.

 Each sestiere is now a statistical and historical area without any degree of autonomy.

 The six fingers or phalanges of the ferro on the bow of a gondola represent the six sestieri.

-The sestieri are divided into parishes – initially 70 in 1033, but reduced under Napoleon, and now numbering just 38.
+The sestieri are divided into parishes—initially 70 in 1033, but reduced under Napoleon, and now numbering just 38.
 These parishes predate the sestieri, which were created in about 1170.
 Each parish exhibited unique characteristics but also belonged to an integrated network.
 Each community chose its own patron saint, staged its own festivals, congregated around its own market centre, constructed its own bell towers, and developed its own customs.

 Other islands of the Venetian Lagoon do not form part of any of the sestieri, having historically enjoyed a considerable degree of autonomy.

 Each sestiere has its own house numbering system.
 Each house has a unique number in the district, from one to several thousand, generally numbered from one corner of the area to another, but not usually in a readily understandable manner.